yochannah/carpentries.org/pages/podcasts.md

 ## Equity & Inclusion in Online Communities

-Serah Rono · Toby Hodges · Naomi Penfold · Angela Li · Marlene Mhangami · Abigail Mayes
+Serah Rono · Toby Hodges · Naomi Penfold · Kate Hertweck · Angela Li · Marlene Mhangami · Abigail Mayes

 In this episode, consisting of excerpts of discussions from the two Fireside Chat sessions during CarpentryCon @ Home 2020, we will be hearing from Naomi Penfold, Marlene Mhangami, Kate Hertweck, Angela Li, Toby Hodges and Abigail Mayes on topics related to Equity and Inclusion in online communities.